Research Areas

 Movement ecology

-For more information, please see this publication: https://doi.org/10.1002/ecm.1542
+For more information, please see these publications: https://doi.org/10.1002/ecm.1542

 IPM and biological control

-I believe that Integrated Pest Management (IPM) is a cornerstone of agricultural sustainability and biodiversity conservation.
+Integrated Pest Management (IPM) is a cornerstone of agricultural sustainability and biodiversity conservation.
 Therefore, I have conducted numerous studies assessing the impacts of cultivation on beneficial insects.
 In a collaborative study with Illinois organic farmers, I found that field borders and non-cultivated habitat is crucial for supporting overwintering biodiversity of beneficial predacious arthropods in agricultural landscapes.

 For more information, please see this publication: https://doi.org/10.1093/jisesa/ieab027